rohitpidishetty/MessageNX-Driver/README.md

 # MessageNX-Driver
-Driver code for MessageNX, implemented in Java and Python.
+Driver code for MessageNX, implemented in Java, C#, Node and Python.
 You can directly download these package and link it to your code via pre-implemented methods.
 MessageNX is a lightweight producer-consumer messaging library that enables applications to communicate through isolated message channels.
 Producers can publish messages to a channel while consumers fetch and process them asynchronously.

 ---